elerch/aws-sdk-for-zig/README.md

 TODO List:

-* Implement all demos as tests in src/aws.zig.
-This has been done for all AWS protocols except rest XML.
-Due to the similarity of EC2 Query protocol and rest XML it is likely that things are fully functional (with a proxy).
 * Json parsing is based on a fork of the 0.9.0 (maybe earlier?) json parser.
-  Upgrading to 0.11 caused some commenting of things that probably broke some stuff.
-JSON parsing in general needs a re-visit.
+  This needs a re-visit.
 Note also that a json.zig file is embedded/copied from the codegen project, so that also needs a second look.
 * Take a look to see about compilation speed.
 With codegen caching this is reasonable, but still takes longer than needed.
 * Upgrade the model files.
 This is a simple tasks, but I'd like the first